hafizwaqarDev/hafizwaqarDev/README.md

 <h1 align="center">👩‍💻 About Me</h1>

 <p align="center">
     <br>Hello!
 I am Hafiz Waqar.
-I have more than Five years of experience in several Web Scraping / Data Extraction projects using Python frameworks and other tools (Scrapy and Selenium).
+I have more than Five years of experience in several Web Scraping / Web Development / Data Extraction projects using Python, Java Script frameworks and other tools (Django,Angular,React,Scrapy and Selenium).
 I can scrape any website, e.g., Dynamic (JavaScript / Ajax-based) websites, Login Required Sites, and IP Blocking Sites.
 I can provide Scrapped data in XLSX, CSV (Google Sheets or Excel), JSON, and the desired database.
-I am skilled with: - Python, HTML, HTML5, and CSS3 Strong Grip on Python libraries like: - Scrapy, Selenium, Requests, BeautifulSoup, LXML.
+I am skilled with: - Python, Java Script, Bootstrap, HTML, HTML5, and CSS3 Strong Grip on Python libraries like: - Scrapy, Selenium, Requests, BeautifulSoup, LXML.

     Greetings!
 I'm your one-stop solution for all things related to web scraping, data entry, data mining, data extraction, and web development.
 With a strong command of Python and a toolkit that includes BeautifulSoup, Selenium, Scrapy, Parsehub, Octoparse, and Django, I'm ready to bring your data and web projects to life.